UBC-Solar/sunlink/docs/API.md

     - `'OK'` => parsing completed successfully.

-    - `'PARSE_FAIL'` => parsing failed for some reason (usually because the CAN ID is not in the DBC file used by the parser).
+    - `'PARSE_FAIL'` => parsing failed for some reason (could be because the CAN ID is not in the DBC file used by the parser or any data formatting error/inconsistency).

     - `'INFLUX_WRITE_FAIL'` => parsing succeeded but the parser was unable to write the measurements to the InfluxDB instance.
 In this case, check that the InfluxDB container is up and reachable.
+Another problem could be interference of different types in the same Influx bucket (Ex. adding ints to a bucket already containing floats)

-2. The `measurements` field is a list of measurements extracted from the CAN message provided in the request.
-This field is only populated when the `result` field is `'OK'`.
+2. The `message` field is a dictionary of the parsed message that came into the parser.
+This field is  populated with the data dictionary when the `result` field is `'OK'`.
+However, if the `result` field is `'PARSE_FAIL'` or `'INFLUX_WRITE_FAIL'` then the `message` field is a string of the raw message payload.
+This is to allow offline logging of failed messages for later debugging.
+3. The `error` field (in `PARSE_FAIL` responses) is a pretty printed description of the file, line, and what error occurred.
+This also traces back to the function at which this error occurred and the data that caused it.
+Note that it uses ANSI sequences to do the pretty printing.

-3. The `id` field is simply the CAN ID of the message that was parsed.
+4. The `type` field is the type of message (CAN, GPS, or IMU currently).

-## Parse CAN message + write to production bucket
+## Parse message + write to production bucket

 **URL:** `/api/v1/parse/write/production`